List of former Maryland state highways (2–199): MD 59

 Maryland Route 59 was the designation for Holter Road from US 340 in Jefferson north to MD 17 in Middletown in western Frederick County.
 Construction on the concrete highway began from the Middletown end and the first section was completed in 1929.
 A second segment of MD 59 was started in 1929 and completed in 1930.
 The third portion of the highway was started in 1930.
 MD 59 was extended south to Teen Barnes Road near Jefferson in 1933.
 The highway was proposed to extend to US 340 in 1933.
 However, MD 59 was not completed until the final stretch from Teen Barnes Road to US 340 was completed as a 16 ft concrete road in 1938.
 MD 59 was removed from the state highway system in 1956.

-MD 61
+MD 61 (1927–1956)

 Maryland Route 61 was the designation for a section of Old Forge Road from Antietam Drive eastward near Hagerstown in northern Washington County.
 The highway was constructed by Washington County with state aid in 1916.
 MD 61 was removed from the state highway system in 1956; part of the route's former path is now occupied by a quarry.